Enteroctopus

-Enteroctopus is an octopus genus whose members are sometimes known as giant octopus.
+Enteroctopus is an octopus genus whose members are sometimes known as giant octopuses.

 Etymology

 The generic name Enteroctopus was created by Alphonse Tremeau de Rochebrune and Jules François Mabille in 1887 and published in 1889, joining Ancient Greek ἔντερον 'gut' and ὀκτώπους, thus 'octopus [with arms similar to] guts.'

 Description

 Enteroctopus is a genus of generally temperate octopuses.
 Members of this genus are characterized by their large size and are often known as giant octopuses.
 Enteroctopus species have distinct longitudinal wrinkles or folds dorsally and laterally on their bodies.
 Their heads are distinctly narrower than the mantle width.
 The hectocotylus of the males in this genus, found on the third right arm, is long and narrow in comparison with other genera in the family Octopodidae, often comprising one-fifth the length of the arm.
 Octopuses in this genus have large, paddle-like papillae instead of the more conical papillae in other octopus genera.